ssawchenko/jekyllblog/_posts/2014-01-31-Create-JsonObject-From-File.md

 ```

 <div class="alert alert-info">
-<b>Note:</b> It is good practice to place large sets of test data in resource files (and not simply hard code data strings into a test object.
+<b>Note:</b> It is good practice to place large sets of test data in resource files (and not simply hard code data strings into a test object).
 Since a string literal (or constant String expression) cannot be more than 65535 characters(1) you may run into problems manually building
 projects that contain these large strings.
 </div>